-MPFL Reconstruction Physical Therapy Protocol
+MPFL Reconstruction with Tibial Tubercle Osteotomy Physical Therapy Protocol

-The following rehabilitation guidelines and protocol are developed for patients who have undergone MPFL (medial patellofemoral ligament) reconstruction for patellar (kneecap) instability.
-Any patients who also underwent a bone realignment procedure will have a different protocol.
+The following rehabilitation guidelines and protocol are developed for patients who have undergone MPFL (medial patellofemoral ligament) reconstruction WITH bone realignment procedure (tibial tubercle osteotomy) for patellar (kneecap) instability.
+This protocol is slower than a ligament only surgery, as we must respect the bone healing process.
 Exercises should be gradually progressed based upon protocol recommendations and criteria, physician discretion, and the patient's ability to perform the exercises correctly and without an increase in pain.
 This protocol has many notes relating to our philosophy and rationale behind the rehabilitation after your surgery, and we ask that you read them as you come across them as they may differ from your standard rehabilitation experience.
-We have avoided making many notes for specific time points in our protocol, as progression should be largely based on achievement of milestones rather than the passage of time.
+There are some specific time points noted in this protocol for the initial stages largely due to the bone healing process, but as we move into the later stages of the protocol, progression should be largely based on achievement of milestones rather than the passage of time.
 Some patients recover more slowly than others, and that is fine provided steady forward progress is happening.
 This protocol is not designed to replace the judgment, communication, and experience of a skilled physical therapist.
 If at any point in the rehabilitation process there are concerns or questions that arise, please do not hesitate to contact us so that we can answer it to the best of our ability.